Below is a brief, general overview of some types of insurance coverage that could provide a death benefit.

 Whole Life Insurance

 Whole life insurance is a product that offers coverage for the entire life of the policyholder.
 Its premiums include a mix of insurance and investment components, the latter of which builds accumulated cash value that can be borrowed against or withdrawn before you pass away.
 Compared with term life insurance, whole life insurance policies are more expensive and complex.
-Certain fees and expenses will reduce the cash value.
+Certain fees and expenses can reduce the cash value.